Imagineer · Creator · Builder · Analyst · Storyteller · Veteran

 That was the actual beginning.

 My second son had made me want to be better.
 My third son made me understand that better wasn't enough, that what I was building needed to be bigger than me.
-The concepts I'd been developing, the frameworks I'd been living, the lessons accumulated through all of it, they couldn't just sit in a manuscript.
+The concepts I'd been developing, the frameworks I'd been living, the lessons accumulated through all of it, they couldn't just sit in the back of my mind.
 They needed a structure.
 A system.
 Something that could reach further than I could reach alone.

 I didn't have a name for it yet.
-But what would become Project Lifescape was born in that room, even before I knew what to call it.
+But what would become my book series, "Lifescape: The Making of Meaning", was born in that room, even before I knew what to call it.

 I kept doing the work.
 Seeking help.
 Reading.
 Writing.
 Growing, imperfectly and honestly, without pretending the journey was clean or the path was straight.